core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The Multicast Listener Discovery Version 2 (MLDv2) protocol {{RFC3810}} is the standard IPv6 method to communicate multicast subscriptions, when other methods are not defined.
 The CoAP server nodes then act in the role of MLD Multicast Address Listener.
 MLDv2 uses link-local communication between Listeners and IP multicast routers.
 Constrained IPv6 networks such as ones implementing either RPL (see {{sec-rpl}}) or MPL (see {{sec-mpl}}) typically do not support MLDv2 as they have their own mechanisms defined for subscribing to multicast groups.

-The Internet Group Management Protocol Version 3 (IGMPv3) protocol {{RFC3376}} is the standard IPv4 method to signal multicast group subscriptions.
+The Internet Group Management Protocol Version 3 (IGMPv3) protocol {{RFC3376}} is the standard IPv4 method to signal subscriptions to multicast group.
 This SHOULD be used by members of a CoAP group to subscribe to its multicast IPv4 address on IPv4 networks unless another method is defined for the network interface/technology used.

 The guidelines from {{RFC6636}} on the tuning of MLD for mobile and wireless networks may be useful when implementing MLD in constrained networks.